mottetgl/algorithms/README.md

-This repo contains algorithms written for Coursera's [Stanford Algorithms Specialization](https://www.coursera.org/specializations/algorithms).
+This repo is used to save algorithms written for CtCi.